+ REMEMBRANCE +

 Kurt T. Luckner, art historian, researcher and Ohio Museum Curator - GU

-Margaret Lynn, my friend, and head of Army Entertainment and Disney projects
+Margaret Lynn, friend, and head of Army Entertainment and Disney projects

 Mary Lyons, MSSC, demure and lovely Mount Saint Scholastica miss

-Tim Lyons, her husband, veteran, and my good friend at Saint Joe's Hall, SBC
+Tim Lyons, veteran, and my good friend at Saint Joe's Hall, SBC

 John MacDonald - Director, producer, founder of the Washington Stage Guild